peterlamar/networking-examples/README.md

 3. [traceroute](#traceroute) - Tracks all computers between two locations and measures round trip of three packets to each
 4. [mtr](#mtr) - Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times
+4. [ping](#ping) - Simple tool that sends packets to a remote host and reports round trip time for packets sent.

 ## iperf3